google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 To test the OpenGL drivers on a
-Mac, Linux, or Windows desktop device, open a new terminal, navigate to a location of your choice, and download the latest `gles-worker-desktop-1.0.jar` file from the [releases page](glsl-fuzz-releases.md) into your current directory.
+Mac, Linux, or Windows desktop device, open a new terminal, navigate to a location of your choice, and download the latest `gles-worker-desktop.jar` file from the [releases page](glsl-fuzz-releases.md) into your current directory.

 You will need to create a `worker-name.txt` file in your current directory with one